Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 - The downside of this is that it might introduce cyclic dependencies (which can be resolved by babel/webpack by proxying, but should be avoided)

 ### React components
-- Keep components small < 300 lines
+- Keep components small, as in < 300 lines
 - Keep components simple, so they do not contain real logic.
 You need to transform the structure of an object when a user clicks on a button?
 Create a helper function for the logic which can be reused.
 Place the helper function in a place where it can be found easily.

 ### Testing
 - When adding new functionality, try to write unit tests for every possible use case.
 If you are not sure where to start, try to test what is important for the user.
 - Currently, we have nearly only unit tests, but want to add more integration tests in the future.
 You can find examples for an integration test in `src/views/spec`
-- There are still some tests, which implement enzyme, but we are only using @testing-library/react for new tests.
+- There are still some tests which use `enzyme`, but we are only using `@testing-library/react` for new tests.
-  We do favor testing-library for new tests, as it has been proven that it results in more reliable tests.
+  We do favor `testing-library` for new tests, as it has been proven that it results in more reliable tests.
 You should not use both libraries in one file.
+In many cases, test quality can be improved by migrating a test suite from `enzyme` to `testing-library`.
+- A test should not rely on the knowledge of the inner workings of the system under test.
+Especially when testing React components, we prefer to test it like a user would use it.
 - Test files should be on the same level
-  - ComponentA.jsx
+  - `ComponentA.jsx`
-  - ComponentA.test.jsx
+  - `ComponentA.test.jsx`
 - Except you have to create a few fixtures, in this case create a __tests__ directory.
   - ComponentA.jsx
-  - __tests__/ComponentA.test.jsx
+  - `__tests__/ComponentA.test.jsx`
-  - __tests__/ComponentA.test.case1.json
+  - `__tests__/ComponentA.test.case1.json`
-  - __tests__/ComponentA.text.case1.result.json
+  - `__tests__/ComponentA.text.case1.result.json`
 - Do not use snapshot tests to test the state of a component.
   - Imagine the following case: User clicks on a button and we display an alert.
 You can test this behavior with a snapshot, but it has many disadvantages.
 You can also just use the react-testing-library method `getByText()` to check if the alert is being displayed
   - When you create a snapshot you will need to update the snapshot often, for example when the button style changes.